 Stigmatizing language is also inconsistent with physicians’ commitment to evidence-based medicine.
 Research has shown that language impacts not only perceptions of and attitudes toward patients but also provider decision-making and treatment plans.
 A 2018 study demonstrated that biased language in the medical record led to increased negative attitudes toward and less aggressive pain management of a hypothetical patient with sickle cell disease presenting with a vaso-occlusive crisis.
 Neutral language fostered more positive provider attitudes toward the hypothetical patient as well as better pain control.
 Similarly, the stigmatizing term, “substance abuser,” as opposed to the neutral, “substance use disorder,” has been found to perpetuate biased attitudes toward patients and justify punitive measures against them.

 Additionally, when researchers examined descriptions of unexplained chronic pain, they found that providers frequently described men as stoic and strong and women as sensitive and emotional.
 As a result, men’s chronic pain was managed more effectively, while women received more antidepressants and mental health care referrals.
 Anti-biased language functions not only to improve subjective feelings toward patients but also to ensure they receive equitable treatment.

 Because I think we can do better with addressing bias in medical school, beginning with biased language, I have organized an anti-biased language session for my medical school peers based on a pilot workshop for health care professionals on reducing stigmatizing language in medicine.
 Reflecting on and updating the words we choose with colleagues and patients should be a requisite part of practicing ethical and evidence-based medicine.

-Editor’s note: The views expressed in this article are the author’s and do not purport to reflect those of ‘in-Training’ or Pager Publications, Inc.
+Editor’s note: The views expressed in this article are the author’s and do not reflect those of in-Training or Pager Publications, Inc.